Mortimer333/Dito/README.md

   <script type="module">[...]</script>
 </body>
 ```
 We Are Done!
-Few steps are required and I wouldn't call it the easiest to learn library on the world.
+Few steps are required and I wouldn't call it the easiest to learn library in the world.
 You need to understand basics, at least, to start with it but once learned it's pretty good and pleasant to use.

 ## Framework
 If you are looking for a ready to go project check this: